SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/07-EvaluatorMessageAndArg.md

 ## Implementing Message Sends: The Calling Infrastructure
 @cha:callingInfra

 In the previous chapters, we focused on structural evaluation: reading literal objects and reading and writing values from objects and globals.
-However, the key abstraction in object-oriented programming, and in Pharo in particular is __message-sending__.
+However, the key abstraction in object-oriented programming, and in Pharo in particular is _message-sending_.
 The work we did in the previous chapter is nevertheless important to set up the stage: we have a better taste of the visitor pattern, we started a first testing infrastructure, and eventually, message-sends need to carry out some work by using literal objects or reading and writing variables.

+### Message concerns

 Message-sends deserve a chapter on their own because they introduce many different concerns.
 On the one hand, each message-send is resolved in two steps: